Tanyaradzwa-Mandizvidza/CMPG-323-Project-2---34486844/README.md

 Foreign Key Constraints: The API enforces foreign key constraints to maintain data integrity.
 Data Pagination: Some endpoints support pagination to manage large datasets.

+# Database information
+As the relational database management system (RDBMS) for the project, MySQL is used to store and manage the data.
+Data about customers, orders, items, and other entities is saved in the database, which acts as an organized repository.
+The project's backend API communicates with the MySQL database to carry out a number of actions, including getting customer and order information and adding, modifying, and removing records.
+Foreign key constraints are used in the database schema to create associations between various entities, preserving the consistency and integrity of the data.
+Entity Framework is used by the API's controllers to manage transactions, run SQL queries on the MySQL database, and connect to the database.